Disentangling the Sub-Cycle Electron Momentum Spectrum in Strong-Field Ionization

-In this letter, we present a filtering technique that effectively eliminates the energy-periodic background ATI comb in photoelectron momentum spectra.
-This removes the multi-cycle contributions to the spectrum, thus leaving only the single- and sub-cycle dynamics.
-Importantly, since we do not require a short laser pulse, the resultant spectrum closely resembles that due to a single cycle of a steady-state laser field, which more closely models common SFI calculations \cite{maxwell_coulomb-free_2018, faria_it_2020}.
-If this method is performed on a sub-10~fs optical pulse, the sub-cycle CEP-dependent effects will also be visible \cite{milosevic_above-threshold_2006}.
-Furthermore, the filtering technique is broadly applicable to angle-resolved SFI electron spectra and is independent of experimental parameters, making it a simple tool for extracting sub-cycle structures from multi-cycle data.
-To illustrate the filtering, we demonstrate it on a high fidelity VMI spectrum of argon gas photoionized with an approximately 50~fs, 800~nm commercial Ti:sapphire laser at an intensity of 200~TW/cm$^2$.
+In this paper, we present a time-filtering technique that effectively eliminates interference patterns from trajectory pairs ionized at least one field cycle apart, which removes the energy-periodic background ATI comb in multi-cycle photoelectron momentum spectra.
+This suppresses the inter-cycle contributions to the spectrum, thus leaving only the sub-cycle dynamics.
+Importantly, since we use a multi-cycle laser pulse, the resultant spectrum closely resembles that due to a single cycle of a steady-state laser field (See Fig. \ref{fig:Trajectories} (b-d)), which models common SFI calculations more closely \cite{maxwell_coulomb-free_2018, faria_it_2020, smirnova_strong-field_2009, smirnova_high_2009, yuan_exploring_2021, pisanty_slalom_2016}.
+Furthermore, the time-filtering technique is broadly applicable to angle-resolved SFI electron spectra and is independent of experimental parameters, making it a simple tool for extracting sub-cycle structures from multi-cycle data.
+To illustrate the time-filtering, we demonstrate it on a high-fidelity VMI spectrum of argon gas photoionized with an approximately 40~fs, 800~nm commercial Ti:sapphire laser at a peak intensity of 200~TW/cm$^2$.
+This time-filtering method reveals new features of sub-cycle ionization that should be of interest in the study of holography in SFI.
+All quantities are in atomic units, unless otherwise stated.

 The raw VMI detector image requires several layers of processing to reach the effective single-cycle spectrum.
 The steps are outlined below and in Fig.~\ref{fig:VMI_Processing}.
-The two-dimensional VMI raw detector image is first mapped and calibrated to measure the transverse momentum of the electrons striking it \cite{dahl_simion_1995}.
-The resulting image is a projection on $(P_{\rho} , P_z)$ of a three-dimensional Newton sphere of electron momenta $(P_{\rho}$, $P_z$, $\phi)$ \cite{eppink_velocity_1997}.
-Here $P_{\rho}$ is the momentum magnitude transverse to polarization axis of the ionizing laser field, $P_{z}$ is the momentum magnitude parallel to the polarization axis, and $\phi$ is the azimuthal angle about the polarization axis.
-Since photoionization with linearly polarized light is cylindrically symmetric about the polarization ($z$) axis, reconstructing just the $P_z-P_\rho$ slice of the Newton Sphere from its full projection is sufficient to display the full three-dimensional information.
+The two-dimensional VMI raw detector image is first calibrated to measure the transverse momentum of the electrons striking it \cite{dahl_simion_1995}.
+The resulting image is a projection on ($p_\parallel$, $p_\perp$) of a three-dimensional Newton sphere of electron momenta $(p_\parallel$, $p_\perp$, $\phi)$ \cite{eppink_velocity_1997}.
+Here $p_\parallel$ is the momentum magnitude parallel to the polarization axis of the ionizing field, $p_{\perp}$ is the momentum magnitude transverse to polarization axis, and $\phi$ is the azimuthal angle about the polarization axis.
+Since photoionization with linearly polarized light is cylindrically symmetric about the polarization ($\parallel$) axis, reconstructing just the $p_\parallel-p_\perp$ slice of the Newton Sphere from its full projection is sufficient to display the full three-dimensional information \cite{reid_photoelectron_2003}.